redpesk-core/afb-app-manager/doc/afm-user-daemon.md

 After the installation and before returning to the sender,
 ***afm-user-daemon*** sends the signal ***org.AGL.afm.user.changed***.

-**Input**: The *path* of the widget file to install and, optionaly, a flag to *force* reinstallation, and, optionaly, a *root* directory.
+**Input**: The *path* of widget file to be installed.
+Optionally, a flag to *force* reinstallation and/or a *root* directory.

-Either just a string being the absolute path of the widget file:
+Simple form a simple string containing the absolute widget path:

     "/a/path/driving/to/the/widget"